Volunteers plant marsh grass for a living shoreline at Trinity Center.

 They offer many benefits, including the following:

 - Provide food and shelter for many creatures.

 - Serve as critical nurseries for many important marine species.

 - Filter pollutants from stormwater runoff, the most significant water quality pollutant in North Carolina.

 - Protect the land from wave energy, storm surges and tides.

 - Provide aesthetic value, enhanced views, a sense of place and privacy.

 However, these valuable habitats face many pressures from daily tides, waves, boat wakes, and sea level rise.
 The way natural marshes respond to these stressors is to migrate; the waterfront side erodes and the marsh builds up on the landward side.

 People who build close to our marshes are also affected by erosion.
-However, instead of moving back, many respond by building wooden or concrete walls or place piles of rock to protect their property.
+However, instead of moving back, many respond by building wooden or concrete walls or placing piles of rock to protect their property.